EvaSeidlmayer/orcid-for-wikidata/README.md

 "Executive functions, visuoconstructive ability and memory in institutionalized elderly" [Q59191594](https://www.wikidata.org/wiki/Q59191594)

-**Of 2 742 008 publications identified with PMID and DOI from ORCID_2019_activites_2.tar.gz we retrieved 1 560 items in Wikidata.**
+**Of 2 742 008 publications identified with PMID and DOI from ORCID_2019_activites_2.tar.gz we retrieved 1 560 items in Wikidata.
+Of 2 785 993 identified publications from ORCID_2019_activites_1.tar.gz we we found 751 Wikidata-items.** The relatively small quantity of items detached could also be related to the poor performance of the public API for large query volumns.